imphoenix831/regressionModelsAtCoursera/README.md

 * The details of these files in this repository are listed as below:
   - Quiz1.Rmd: Answers for Quiz1.
+  - Quiz1.html: Answers for Quiz1.
+  - Quiz2.Rmd: Answers for Quiz2.
+  - Quiz2.html: Answers for Quiz2.

 &copy; Yao-Jen Kuo